4 Reasons to Fall in Love with this Small Swedish Town in Kansas

 Visit a castle

-Yes, that’s right you can step inside a castle when visiting this small Swedish town in Kansas.
-Just outside the main part of town, lies the Coronado Heights Castle.
-X marks the spot of this castle-like structure, where historians believed that the Spanish explorer Francisco Vasquez de Coronado spent many days peering out over the flat frontier that lay ahead.
-The actual structure was built in the 1930s under a Works Progress Administration (WPA) in remembrance of Coronado as the place where his ill-fated expedition for gold treasures ended.
+Yes, that’s right, you can step inside a castle when visiting this small Swedish town in Kansas.
+Just outside the main part of town lies the Coronado Heights Castle.
+X marks the spot of this castle-like structure, where historians believe that the Spanish explorer Francisco Vasquez de Coronado spent many days peering out over the flat frontier that lay ahead.
+The actual structure was built in the 1930s under the Works Progress Administration (WPA) in remembrance of Coronado, the place where his ill-fated expedition for gold ended.

 Stay in a Victorian Bed and Breakfast

-For the full experience, plan to stay the night in one of the Victorian bed and breakfasts.
+For the full experience, plan to stay the night at one of the Victorian bed-and-breakfasts.
 I chose the Rosberg Bed and Breakfast, but there are two others in town – Seasons of the Fox and Drom Scott Inn.

-The large pink and turquoise Queen Anne Victorian home felt like the obvious choice.
-Originally built as a private residence in 1885, the house has been renovated over the years and moved from its original location but still offers an authentic Victorian feel with the hospitality of a bed and breakfast.
+The large pink-and-turquoise Queen Anne Victorian home felt like the obvious choice.
+Originally built as a private residence in 1885, the house has been renovated over the years and relocated from its original site, yet it still offers an authentic Victorian feel with the hospitality of a bed and breakfast.